 We are currently accepting applications for this seminar.
 Admission is on a rolling basis, and the extended application deadline is March 5, 2021.
 More information, including details on how to apply, can be found on the Africa Rising seminar page.

 Designing and Leading Global Experiential Programs: On-site and Online

 Dates: 8 weeks; early-February through early-April, 2021

-We are currently accepting applications for this certificate.
-Admission is on a rolling basis and the final application deadline is December 4, 2020.
-Applications can be found on the certificate program page.
+We are currently accepting applications for this virtual field seminar.
+Admission is on a rolling basis and the extended application deadline is March 5, 2021.
+Applications can be found on the virtual field seminar page.

 The seminar organizers did an excellent job packing the program with leaders of political parties, NGOs, and media.
 I was amazed at the access we had to such high-profile participants of the Revolution and current government.
 The cultural outings also helped situate the present environment in the long history of Tunisia.
 Finally, having the opportunity to interact with faculty from around the country with diverse academic interests added to the intellectual rigor of the trip.

 I went on an SIT seminar to the program in Belgrade, Serbia, and Pristina, Kosovo. … We were quite impressed by everyone we met there.
 The six Gettysburg faculty members plan to incorporate material from the seminar into courses and programs at our college in the U.S. An archaeologist, for example, will use some of the information from a visit to local museums in her courses.
 A sculptor will use pictures and information from a wide range of public pieces that we viewed while in Belgrade and Pristina.
 An expert on Muslim religion in South Asia found great material for comparative studies on Muslim communities in both Serbia and Kosovo.
 As an historian, I will use material and insight from the seminar for courses on modern European history, including a new course on the Habsburg Empire and its neighbors that I plan to introduce soon at the college.